 Based on the Stephen King novel of the same name, this killer car flick is a lot of fun.
 Christine is a red '58 Plymouth Fury that nerdy Arnie (Keith Gordon) is working on restoring.
 It soon becomes clear, however, that the car has an appetite for destruction when it starts working its way through the local population.
 It's goofy and silly, but there are a few spooksome moments.
-Still, it's hard to make a car frightening and arguably the most sinister element of the film is Carpenter's typically synth-heavy score.
+That said, it's hard to make a car frightening and arguably the most sinister element of the film is Carpenter's typically synth-heavy score.

-5. In The Mouth Of Madness (1995)
+In the Mouth of Madness (1995)

 Prince of Darkness (1987)